double-buffer/elemental/README.md

 }
 ```

-Please note that this code use both Elemental and ElementalTools.
+ℹ️ Please note that this code uses both Elemental and ElementalTools.
 In a real world app, you should compile your shaders offline with a tool.

+⚠️ This code will only runs on platforms that support shader compilation.
+(Windows, MacOS, Linux)
+If you want to run code on other platforms you should compile your shaders offline.

 You will find more examples in the [samples folder](samples).